 - 1. Go to the Cities sheet first and copy cells A1 to A4 - 2.
-Go to Grand Opening Contacts and paste the cells starting at M4; widen column M - 3.
-In cell N4 type =Countif(h4:h27,m4) and click the checkmark in the Formula Bar (you might notice that the h4:h27 reference is changed to Table[City] since we made this an official Table earlier in class) - 4.
+Go to Grand Opening Contacts and paste the cells starting at M4; widen column M - In cell N4 type =COUntif(h:h,m4) and click the checkmark in the Formula Bar (the H:H means that the entire column H is selected which will be helpful if additional rows are added to the table later). - 4.
 Use Autofill to copy the function from cell N4 to N5-N7 - 5.
 Change some of the cities in column H and see who the numbers in column N change